Highwood Vintage Contoured Strat Saddles

 Players that like to palm mute, or rest their hand on the bridge, while playing have experienced the discomfort that comes from the sharp screw tops pressing against the fleshy palm of their hand.

 For many years, the best available “fix” for this problem was to vary the adjustment screw sizes so that the outer saddles used smaller screws than those in the center.
-While this can help reign in extreme cases, it does not address the fundamental issue!
-Fortunately, the folks at Highwood Guitar Parts have re-engineered Leo Fenders original design to correct this problem.
+While this can help rein in extreme cases, it does not address the fundamental issue!
+Fortunately, the folks at Highwood Guitar Parts have re-engineered Leo Fender’s original design, correcting this problem.

 Highwood HG Contoured Saddles